louis-heraut/dataverseuR/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)
 <!-- badges: end -->

-**dataverseuR** is a dataverse API R wrapper to enhance the deposit procedure using only R variable declarations.
+**dataverseuR** is a dataverse API R wrapper to enhance the deposit procedure using simplier YAML metadata file.

 This project was carried out for the National Research Institute for Agriculture, Food and the Environment (Institut National de Recherche pour l’Agriculture, l’Alimentation et l’Environnement, [INRAE](https://agriculture.gouv.fr/inrae-linstitut-national-de-recherche-pour-lagriculture-lalimentation-et-lenvironnement)).